macacajs/macacajs.github.io/src/guide/contributing.md

 ## Issue

-Open new `issue` whenver you have questions about Macaca while using it.
+Open new `issue` whenever you have questions about Macaca while using it.
 Give details about your problem and the steps to reproduce it.
 Keep in mind, make sure your question has been listed on [FAQ](./faq) before you submit it.
 Help on resolving `issue` brought up by others.
 Sharing your knowledge is another way to help this community.